malandrakisgeo/katakerm/README.md

 ### The algorithm
 A verbal description of the algorithm follows.

-1. If the given input is less than 32bytes, it is copied to a 32byte array as is and padded with zeros.
-Else, it is broken into 32-byte chunks whose respective bytes are xored with each other, as well as with their chunk number (or individual position for the ones remaining).
-Let M the result of this operation.
+1. If the given input is shorter than 32bytes, it is copied to a 32byte array as is and padded with zeros.
+If it is exactly 32 bytes, it is hashed as is.
+If longer than 32 bytes:
+<br>a.
+The first 32bytes are hashed as they are, let A the result.
+<br>b.
+For every next Nth part  of 32 bytes, let P, every 8 bytes of A are used to
+deduce signed longs, multiplied respectively by N, 4 * N, 9 * N, and 16 * N, let the results H,J,K,L respectively.
+All bytes of P are xored with the corresponding byte of A, as well as with the mod 255 of their exact position in the input.
+The results are in turn converted to unsigned long integers, and multiplied by H,J,K,L respectively.
+The results are XORed with A and stored into A.
+<br>c.
+The last remaining mod32 bytes, if any, are xored onto A as they are.
+The result A is hereby used as the input.

 2) The original input length L used to deduce an xor-operation value X as follows:
 <br>for any input of length L <= 127, X=L.